Last Updated: 11/14/21 – Bastogne Visitor Guide

 Even though the Battle of the Bulge was over 60 years ago, the town of Bastogne still remembers the courage and the sacrifice of the American forces who liberated their city.
 Within the city, they have built a number of wonderful memorials to honor and thank those American forces.

 In the heart of downtown there is a damaged American Sherman tank, which sits next to a statue of General Anthony McAuliffe, who was the acting commander of the 101st Airborne Division in Bastogne.
 The tank is a poignant reminder of what the cost was during that battle, and the statue of McAuliffe is a nice reminder of how steadfast the Americans were in holding Bastogne despite that cost.
+If you are interested in seeing these monuments, I have included some photos in my Bastogne Visitor Guide below.

 Not to be forgotten, there is also a large memorial to General George Patton, who was able to rush his armored division to Bastogne and relieve the American forces, on display in the city as well.
 Without Patton’s forces, who knows how much longer the Americans could have held out.
 Though Patton would later die in Europe in a freak automobile accident, his contributions to win the war will live on in places like Bastogne.
+As you can see in the photo that I included in my Bastogne Visitor Guide below, it is a wonderful monument to one of World War II’s most influential generals.

 If you are ever in Belgium, we would highly recommend that you visit Bastogne.
 It isn’t very often that you get to see such a big piece of American history outside of the United States.
 The fact that the city of Bastogne, and Belgium in general, have embraced the memory of the soldiers who sacrificed so much so nobly, makes a visit even more moving.
 We were certainly glad we took the time to visit.
+I have also included links to several other guides that I have created for Belgium in my Bastogne Visitor Guide for you to review below.

 Get My Ultimate Travel Guide